Access Bank South Africa

+Access Bank South Africa, formerly Grobank Limited, is a South African commercial bank.
+Founded in 2021 in its current form, Access Bank SA is a subsidiary of Nigerian Access Bank Group.

 The bank began commercial operations in June 2021, following the acquisition of a retail commercial banking license.
-In 2024, the bank acquired Bidvest Bank to continue its expansion in South Africa.
+In 2024, Access Bank SA acquired Bidvest Bank to continue its expansion in South Africa.

 History

 Bank of Athens (South Africa) started operations in 1947.
 In October 2018, Grobank Limited concluded the acquisition of 99.81 percent shareholding in Bank of Athens (South Africa).
 The bank rebranded to Grobank Limited and focused its activities to lending to the agricultural sector.

 In March 2021, Access Bank Group paid an estimated US$60 million to acquire a controlling interest in Grobank Limited.
 Access Bank went further and obtained regulatory approval to rebrand Grobank to Access Bank South Africa and to convert to a retail commercial bank.
 It opened to customers under those new terms in June 2021.

-In December 2024, the bank acquired Bidvest Bank to enhance Access Bank’s growth in South Africa.
+In December 2024, the company acquired Bidvest Bank to enhance Access Bank's growth in South Africa.
 Bidvest Bank had 140 retail locations which will increase Access banks retail network in South Africa.

-Structure

-Access Bank South Africa is a subsidiary of Access Bank Group, a financial services conglomerate based in Nigeria, with subsidiaries in nine sub-Saharan countries, the United Kingdom and the United Arab Emirates.
-The group also maintains representative offices in China, India and Lebanon.
-The group's shares of stock are listed on the Nigerian Stock Exchange under the symbol ACCESS.
-As of 31 December 2021, Access Bank Group had total assets in excess of US$28 billion.

-Location

-The bank's headquarters are located at Building Number 3, Inanda Greens Business Park, 54 Wierda Road West, Wierda Valley, Sandton, South Africa.
-The geographic coordinates of the bank's headquarters are: 26°06'49.0"S, 28°03'35.0"E (Latitude:-26.113611; Longitude:28.059722).